kyphan38/web/assets/docs/study/vault/1-introduction-to-vault.md

   - password: abc123
 - The application presents the token, it does not need to re-authenticate after the token is issued

-## Why organizations choose Vault?
+## Why Organizations Choose Vault?

 Organizations typically manage multiple identity providers (IDPs) across environments